smislam/cloud-beaver-on-aws/README.md

     * Open the UI endpoint.
 Configure the admin.
     * ![image](cloudbeaver.PNG "CloudBeaver UI")

+`Update 7/16/2025: Added admin credentials to Secrets Manager.
+Use that credentials to configure the system.`

 ## Considerations
 * I've used Self-signed certificate.
 Use a CA certificate instead.
 * I've used ALB directly.
 Instead, create R53 domain URL.